Geography of Singapore: Seismic activity

-Political and human geography
+Political and human

-When Singapore was first colonized by the British, the City of Singapore was situated on the southern coast, around the mouth of the Singapore River.
+When Singapore was first colonised by the British, the City of Singapore was situated on the southern coast, around the mouth of the Singapore River.
 This area remains the Central Area of Singapore.
 The rest of the island was farmland and primary rainforest.
-However, since the 1960s the government has constructed many new towns in other areas, so that today the island is nearly entirely built-up and urbanised, with only a few exceptions, such as the district of Lim Chu Kang or reclaimed land in the process of being developed.
+Since the 1960s, the government has constructed new towns in other areas, so that today the island is nearly entirely built-up and urbanised, with only a few exceptions.